 Materials Selection Policy

-A. The existence of the Illinois Library and Information Network, the ability of the library to borrow from libraries throughout the United States, and the rich library resources in the Champaign area permits the citizens of this City to have access to a wealth of information and materials.
-The library will seek to address the citizen's needs for popular, current materials.
+- The existence of the Illinois Library and Information Network, the ability of the Library to borrow from libraries throughout the United States, and the rich library resources in the Champaign area permits the citizens of this City to have access to a wealth of information and materials.
+The Library will seek to address the citizen's needs for popular, current materials.

-B. The library‘s collection is one that is intended to be current, useful, and circulating.
-The criteria for weeding (i.e., the periodic discarding of library materials) are continuing accuracy, frequency of use, physical condition, and relevance.
+- The Library‘s collection is one that is intended to be current, useful, and circulating.
+The criteria for the periodic discarding of Library materials also referred to colloquially as "weeding," are continuing accuracy, frequency of use, physical condition, space considerations, superseded editions or formats, outdated or inaccurate information, and relevance.
 Replacements and updated editions are purchased when warranted.

-C. The library staff will attempt to select materials that represent a wide range of viewpoints and will do its best to exercise impartiality in all selection activities.
-The addition of an item to the collection does not represent an endorsement by the library of its content.
-All sides of controversial issues will be represented in the library's collection as far as budget, space, and availability of materials allow.
-The race, religion, nationality, or political views of an author, the frankness or coarseness of language, the controversial content of an item, or the endorsement or disapproval of an individual or group in the community will not cause an item to automatically be included or excluded.
+- The Library staff will use all reasonable efforts to select materials that represent a wide range of viewpoints and make a good faith effort to exercise impartiality in all selection activities.
+The addition of an item to the collection does not represent an endorsement by the Library of its content.
+All sides of controversial issues will be represented in the Library's collection as far as budget, space, and availability of materials allow.
+The age, color, creed, family responsibilities, marital status, matriculation, national origin, personal appearance, physical or mental disability, political affiliation, race, religion, sex, sexual orientation, gender identify, prior arrest or conviction record, source of income or political views of an author, the frankness or coarseness of language, the controversial content of an item, or the endorsement or disapproval of an individual or group in the community will not cause an item to automatically be included or excluded.
 Processing and shelving of materials does not reflect a value judgment of the materials.

-D. Children are not limited to materials in the juvenile collection, although juvenile collections are kept together to facilitate use.
-The library assures free access to its holdings to all customers who are free to select or reject for themselves any item in the collection.
-Responsibility for materials selected for a child must rest with his or her parent or guardian, not with the library.
+- Children are not limited to materials in the juvenile collection, although juvenile collections are kept together to facilitate use.
+The Library assures free access to its holdings to all customers who are free to select or reject for themselves any item in the collection.
+Responsibility for materials selected for a child must rest exclusively with the child's parent or guardian, not with the library.

-E. In addition to the requirements of the general public served, materials will be selected to meet the needs of such groups as business; the professions; government; community organizations; the homebound; the visually, physically, and mentally disabled; individuals with learning disabilities, adult beginning readers, and of people for whom English is not the principal language.
+- In addition to the requirements of the general public served, materials will be selected to meet the needs of such groups as, but not limited to: businesses; the professions; government; community organizations; individuals receiving homebound delivery service; the visually, physically, and mentally disabled; individuals with learning disabilities, adult beginning readers, and of people for whom English is not the principal language.
 Adult, teen, and children's collections will serve as supplementary sources for student use, but materials selected for students must also be useful to the general reader.

 - Intended age and reading/listening/viewing level